-A traveler who has been bitten, scratched, or licked by a mammal in a rabies-endemic country or by a bat anywhere in the world should urgently seek medical advice on receiving a postexposure series of vaccinations.
-Bites to the face require urgent medical attention.
-Any potentially rabid exposure, even from months earlier, warrants immediate initiation of appropriate medical evaluation.
+A traveler who has been bitten, scratched, or licked by a mammal in a rabies-endemic country or by a bat anywhere in the world should urgently seek medical advice on receiving a postexposure vaccination series.
+Any potential rabies exposure, even from months earlier, requires appropriate medical evaluation.

-- Avoid provoking domestic animals.
+- Avoid provoking domestic animals

-- Avoid touching or feeding monkeys, especially those in temples and national parks because they often show little fear of humans.
+- Avoid touching or feeding monkeys, especially those in temples and national parks, because they often show little fear of humans.